akka/akka/akka-docs/src/main/paradox/stream/stream-graphs.md

 @scala[It is used (implicitly) by the `~>` operator, also making it a mutable operation as well.]
 The reason for this design choice is to enable simpler creation of complex graphs, which may even contain cycles.
 Once the GraphDSL has been constructed though, the @scala[`GraphDSL`]@java[`RunnableGraph`] instance *is immutable, thread-safe, and freely shareable*.
-The same is true of all graph pieces—sources, sinks, and flows—once they are constructed.
+The same is true of all operators—sources, sinks, and flows—once they are constructed.
 This means that you can safely re-use one given Flow or junction in multiple places in a processing graph.

 We have seen examples of such re-use already above: the merge and broadcast junctions were imported